Celine Ma: Career

 Celine Ma participated in the New Talent Singing Awards organised by TVB and Capital Artists.
 She also worked as a DJ at Commercial Radio Hong Kong, where she was in charge of the traffic bulletin, thus obtaining her stage name Ma Tai Lo (馬蹄露).

 After entering TVB, she made her debut in A Kindred Spirit as May May, her most well known role.
 The episode where her character attempted suicide was the highest rated episode during the series' four-year run from 1995-1999.
 Celine was awarded Most Hated Television Character for her role in the 1997 TVB Anniversary Awards.

 Celine Ma has remained an active supporting actress on TVB.
 She has either played supporting roles or made guest appearances in numerous TVB dramas.
 Celine has also acted in several Hong Kong films.

 Political attitudes

-Ma openly opposed violence and vandalism caused by rioters and supported the police's intervention against rioters who caused widespread damage to stores, underground stations as well as threatening and attacking members of the public who called out their violent actions during the riots and unrest of 2019.
+Ma had openly voiced her support for the Hong Kong Police during the 2014 Hong Kong protests.
+She had participated in pro-China counter protests since then and later in the 2019–2020 Hong Kong protests.

-On 5 July 2019, Ma described the rioters against the 2019 Hong Kong extradition bill as "rubbish".
-On 6 October 2019, Ma was involved in a physical altercation with a group of demonstrators when she intervened rioters damaging a Bank of China branch.
-She was then brutally attacked by rioters and required stitches on her chin and the back of her head.
-After being interviewed by an Australian reporter, she requested the reporter to escort her to the police for treatment, refusing first aid from the rioters saying she "doesn't trust [them] anymore."
+On 5 July 2019, Ma mocked the five demands of pro-democracy protesters as "rubbish" on social media.
+On 6 October 2019, Ma was involved in a physical altercation with a group of demonstrators, resulting in injuries requiring stitches on her chin and the back of her head.
+After being interviewed by an Australian reporter, she requested the reporter to escort her to the police for treatment, refusing first aid from protesters and volunteers, saying she "doesn't trust [them] anymore."